fluencelabs/examples/aqua-examples/near-integration/README.md

 }
 ```

+Note that we use the `Result` struct to capture the curl response.

-Assuming you compiled the code with `./scripts/build.sh`, We can interact with the `node_status` in `mrepl`.
+Assuming you compiled the code with `./scripts/build.sh`, we can interact with the `node_status` in `mrepl`.
 Open the REPL with `mrepl configs/Config.toml` and:

 ```bash
 mrepl configs/Config.toml